-Here are the resources I personally use to help manage my finances.
+Here are the resources I personally use to help manage my finances (contains some affiliate links).

 You can use the dashboard for free without having to enroll as a client of Personal Capital’s wealth management services.
 Upon signup, they will definitely try to recruit you to use their services; however, if you’re not interested, answer their phone call and tell them as much so they will leave you alone.
 Personally, we use and appreciate their wealth management services.
 I’ve tried convincing my husband into trying a robo-investor, but he’s been too happy with the results of our portfolio since switching to Personal Capital.
 PC has been good at making strategic decisions based on our portfolio as a whole and making sure we maximize tax benefits.

 You might be better off with one of the smaller robo-investors such as Wealthfront ($500 minimum) Betterment (no minimum to start investing).
 Their fees are extremely low (at the time I’m writing this, 0.25%).
 Want to know which one is right for you?
 Here’s an article comparing Wealthfront vs. Betterment.